AfnanElhussini/TryingOOPWithJava/README.md

 # object-oriented programming OOP:
-<b> Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
+<b> Object-oriented programming (OOP) is a computer programming model (methodology or Paradigm) that organizes software design around data, or objects, rather than functions and logic.
 An object can be defined as a data field that has unique attributes and behavior.</b>

 ##